 Degrees and awards received are published in order to recognize individual scholastic achievements.
 If a student has denied release of "Directory Information", recognition for any and all scholastic achievements will also be withheld.
 Palo Verde College will honor the student's request to withhold all of the categories listed but cannot assume responsibility to contact them for subsequent permission to release certain information.
 Regardless of the effect upon the student, Palo Verde College assumes no liability for honoring your instructions that such information may be withheld.

-Currently enrolled or former students may examine their academic records which are maintained in the Registrar's Office located in the John O. Crain College Services Building.
-(Board Policy 5040).
+Currently enrolled or former students may examine their academic records which are maintained in the Registrar's Office.

 Non-Discrimination Policy

 1. Gender